lolobag/Pong.game/README.md

 # Pong.game
-Creating pong game in Python
+Creating pong game in Python using Turtle.